 A sense of belonging plays an important role in everybody’s well-being.
-Studies show people are happier, healthier and more productive when they are part of a community.
-For those who are recovering from an addiction, connection may be even more important.
-Creating a network of people and resources helps people feel less lonely, isolated and anxious.
+Studies show people are happier, healthier, and more productive when they are part of a community.
+For those who are recovering from an addiction, a connection might be even more important.
+Creating a network of people and resources helps people feel less lonely, isolated, and anxious.
 It also makes it easier for them to stay sober.

 The Benefits of a Network